-Be inspired by watching this video by Emma, with gentle exercises which can be done at home and from a chair and appropriate for those that may not be able to stand or who need support when standing.
+Be inspired by watching this video by Emma.
+She shows you gentle exercises which you can do at home.
+Many of them can be done from a chair so will be appropriate for you if you're not able to stand or need support when standing.

 How to get more active

 There are lots of ways to be active.
 You don’t have to use a gym or join the local football team if it’s not your cup of tea.
 Instead, see where you can fit extra bursts of activity into your day – make them part of your routine and form new healthy habits.